 So How Do You Cook Tri-tip On The Big Green Egg?

 It is pretty simple and you only need to follow these instructions.
-You need to prepare the grill first since it will need time to conduct the heat on all of its surfaces.
+You need to prepare the grill first since it will need time to conduct the heat on all of its surfaces to make sure it does not take long to cook it.

 Fire up the grill

-Depending on the model that you have, the Big Green Egg will take a lot of time to reach high temperatures.
+Depending on the model that you have, the Big Green Egg will take a lot of time to reach high temperatures and long to cook the beef.
 So before anything else, load the Big Green Egg with fuel and fire it up.

-Unlike most instructional guides you find on the internet, you will not need to set up the fire on one side of the firebox since the Big Green Egg has a heat deflector.
+Unlike most instructional guides you find on the internet, you will not need to set up the fire on one side of the firebox since the Big Green Egg has a heat deflector for indirect cooking.

-You can choose to put the fire on one side alone but it would not be an advantage when you are using a Big Green Egg.
+You can choose to set indirect cooking but it would not be an advantage when you are using a Big Green Egg.
 So start the fire and close that lid of the grill until it preheats properly.

 When the Big Green Egg is preheated properly, all its surfaces should be hot and the temperature inside it should be even.
 Let it reach a temperature of 275 degrees Fahrenheit.